gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 It was in fact a friend of the teacher that was following me for my high school project [AI in video games](/2019/10/25/artificial-intelligence-in-video-games.html){:target="_blank"} that had an idea and needed someone that knew how to build it.
 My teacher recommended him to me as he knew my coding level from the high school project.

-It was a bit like a freelance type of work as he was not a corporation, and he just wanted a particular program from me.
+It was a bit like a freelance type of work as he was not part of a corporation, he just wanted a particular program from me.
 It was not the first time that I made money from coding as when I was about 13 years old, I arrived at the second place in the Grip-It robotic competition at the Leman Make and the price was some money.
 However, it was my first coding job where I would get paid for doing something that someone requested.